Bengal1/Noisy-Channel/README.md

 * for more information : [https://docs.microsoft.com](https://docs.microsoft.com/en-us/cpp/build/walkthrough-compiling-a-native-cpp-program-on-the-command-line?view=msvc-170).

-**Operation & conditions**:
+**Operation & Conditions**:
-1. The first must be channel.exe that we will have the ports numbers and ip number. the order doesn't matter between sender.exe and receiver.exe
+1. The first file must be channel.c such that we will have the ports numbers and ip number. the order doesn't matter between sender.c and receiver.c.
-2. In case of channel failure, both sender and receiver will have connection failure with code: 100
-3. To continue to another channel interval answer 'yes' (case-unsensitive), every other answer will stop channel's run.
+2. To continue to another channel interval answer 'yes' (case-unsensitive), every other answer will stop channel's run.
-3. To continue to another sender/receiver interval put in an existing file name to be read, non-valid name will end the run.
+3. To continue to another sender/receiver interval put in an existing file name with suffix to be read, non-valid name will end the run.
 4. To end sender/receiver run put in 'quit' (case-unsensitive) when asked for file name.
 5. Channel's noise: the noise parameter is in hamming border of success.